 In Years 3, 4 and 5 submitting your placement feedback forms part of your final professionalism assessment and your Head of Year will follow-up non-responders.

-A Traffic Light System has been established as part of our ongoing support for students on clinical placements.
+A Clinical Placement Reporting Tool has been established as part of our ongoing support for students on clinical placements.

 Something which is much more common is that you have an especially good experience on placement and this tool gives you a means of commending good practice about staff who "go the extra mile" or make you experience especially valuable.